 After 5 minutes take away the garlic clove and add the broccoli florets.

 Drain pasta, reserving ½ cup of the pasta cooking water.

-Toss and stir the pasta in the pan with the veggies, adding ½ cup pasta cooking water and the remaining olive oil to better create the emulsion and coat the pasta.
+Toss and stir the pasta in the pan with the veggies, adding ½ cup pasta cooking water and the remaining oil to coat the pasta.

 Final touch: add some slices of Pecorino Romano cheese, chili flakes, or ginger.